 As reported on August 15, FLVS faces “multiple employee complaints,” and in mid-August, the school both hired an outside law firm (FordHarrison) to investigate the complaints and accepted the resignation of its own general counsel, Frank Kruppenbacher, who had served FLVS for 18 years prior to his abrupt departure.
-FordHarrison was hired to ensure that FLVS complies with the state’s whistle-blower’s act, which protects public employees from retaliation in the event that they report any wrongdoing at work.
+FordHarrison was hired to ensure that school will comply with the state’s whistle-blower’s act designed to protect employees from retaliation when the call out wrongdoing in the workplace.

 Given Kruppenbacher’s surprising departure, there is speculation that the FLVS’s dispute may have something to do with mishandling of employee complaints in the past.
 However, as reported in the Orlando Sentinel, to date, the school has declined to discuss whether there was a direct connection between Kruppenbacher’s resignation and the current case.
 While Kruppenbacher may have just decided this was a good time to move on, there are now rumors that other key members of the FLVS team, including several members of the executive, have also resigned or been let go (eLearning Inside News is currently investigating to verify this information and learn more about the scope and nature of the alleged departures).